 - In The Simpsons Game, the characters go to heaven by ascending a stairway made of everything in the town of Springfield.

-- In Super Mario 64, there is a staircase that you can get to, but if you open the door to it before you have the key, it goes up basically forever, no matter how much you climb there's still more ahead.
+- In Super Mario 64, there is a staircase that you can get to, but if you open the door to it before you have collected enough Power Stars, it goes up basically forever, no matter how much you climb there's still more ahead.
 But turn around and you've only gone up a handful of steps.

 - Scribblenauts has a level where you must get some bad guys into heaven.
 Now, you could just tie them to a pegasus and drag them up with chains, but if you summon a stairway, hey presto, they just float up and you win the level.

-- Touhou has the stairway that physically leads to Hakugyokuro, and the land of the dead around it.
+- Touhou Project has the stairway that physically leads to Hakugyokuro, and the land of the dead around it.
 Not exactly Heaven per se, but it is a land of the peaceful dead.